MasterTemple/sheetkeys/README.md

   spreadsheet to be visible on screen.
 But it has two inconveniences: there is no keyboard shortcut for toggling it, and there's a persistent popup whenever one enters full screen mode.
 SheetKeys adds a shortcut for it, and auto-dismisses the popup for you.
+* Adding a number before a command will execute a command `n` number of times. `5j` will move 5 columns down.

 ## Developer workflow